DarkFlippers/unleashed-firmware/README.md

 * Make basic code examples [Task #15](https://github.com/Flipper-Zero/flipperzero-firmware-community/issues/15)
 * Transfer old code to new architecture

-**We are open to changes.** You can suggest changes to any part of the code, wiki, guidelines, workflow, automation, etc.
+**We are open for changes!** You can suggest changes to any part of the code, wiki, guidelines, workflow, automation, etc.

-Если вы уже готовы нам помочь — read [contribution guide](https://github.com/Flipper-Zero/flipperzero-firmware-community/wiki/Contributing) about creating issue, editing wiki, improve codebase and configure environment.
+If you are deary to start, please read [contribution guide](https://github.com/Flipper-Zero/flipperzero-firmware-community/wiki/Contributing) about creating issue, editing wiki, improve codebase and configure environment.

 # Firmware